spacexfy/spacexfy/README.md

 **Schiffbaustrasse 2**
 **8031 Zürich, Switzerland**

-SPACEXFY combines global trading technology with a client-focused approach and international market access.
+SPACEXFY.ai combines global trading technology with a client-focused approach and international market access.

 ---

 # 📈 Trading Disclaimer

-SPACEXFY does not offer binary options.
+SPACEXFY.ai does not offer binary options.

 Trading Forex, CFDs, and other financial instruments involves substantial risk.
 Clients may experience partial or complete loss of invested capital.